JuliaEarth/ImageQuilting.jl/docs/src/gpu-support.md

 # GPU installation

 > **Disclaimer:** GPGPU is one of the most unportable corners in the programming world.
-Although I did make use of [OpenCL](https://www.khronos.org/opencl), drivers for graphics cards are problematic and vendors such as NVIDIA do not officially support all widely known operating systems.
+Although I did make use of [OpenCL](https://www.khronos.org/opencl) in this package, drivers for graphics cards are problematic and vendors such as NVIDIA do not officially support widely known operating systems.

 Two external dependencies need to be manually installed: